 Anyone who has interest in a motorway or trunk road and who would like to receive copy notices of any works via EToN, should contact the TRSG Custodian.
 Details can be obtained via the helpdesk

-The SWA Code or formally known as the Department for Transport (DfT) code, is a 4 digit code that has a 2 character prefix e.g. AB1234.
+The SWA (Street Works Act) code, or formally known as the Department for Transport (DfT) code, is a four-digit code that has a two-character prefix, e.g. AB1234.

-GeoPlace alongside Highway Authorities and Utilities Committee (UK), (HAUC (UK)) manage the allocation of these codes on behalf of the DfT.
-The code uniquely identify Street Work Authorities and Statutory undertakers that have a legal right to carry out works in the highway.
+GeoPlace, alongside the Highways Authorities and Utilities Committee (UK), (HAUK(UK), manage the allocation of these codes on behalf of the DfT.
+The codes uniquely identify street works authorities and statutory undertakers that have a legal right to carry out works in the highway.
 In order to download National Street Gazetteer (NSG) and/or Associated Street Data (ASD) data from our website, you need to have an SWA code assigned to your organisation.
-These codes are also a key requirement of the EToN noticing process.

-Apply for a SWA code Register for an NSG user account or request a SWA code on the NSG Registration
+Apply for a SWA code via the NSG Registration page.

 The main basis for the definition of a street is defined in BS 7666-1:2006 as the: